 There are a multitude of rounds that you can shoot and this can often be very confusing, especially when you are a new archer.
 Metric, imperial, world archery, indoor, outdoor!
-Let’s try to make this a bit clearer, but don’t worry, things will become clearer as you go through your archery journey.
+Let’s try to make this a bit clearer, but don’t worry, you will understand more as you go through your archery journey.

 Riverside Archery Club holds a list of the club records which show the highest score achieved for each bowstyle.
 Members may shoot any round they wish to try to gain a club record.